dra11y/better-tracing/README.md

 behaviour, and batteries-included implementations of common subscriber functionality.

-`better-subscriber` is intended for use by both `Subscriber` authors and application authors using `tracing` to instrument their applications.
+`better-tracing` is intended for use by both `Subscriber` authors and application authors using `tracing` to instrument their applications.

 [![Crates.io][crates-badge]][crates-url]